High Availability VMware

 In information technology, high availability refers to a system or component that is continuously operational for a desirably long length of time.
 Availability can be measured relative to "100% operational" or "never failing

--A widely-held but difficult-to-achieve standard of availability for a system or product is known as "five 9s" (99.999 percent) availability.
+-A widely-held but the difficult-to-achieve standard of availability for a system or product is known as "five 9s" (99.999 percent) availability.

 -VMware High Availability (HA) provides easy to use, cost-effective high availability for applications running in virtual machines